Input

 Import title attribute

-By default, inside a collection, the name of the input field shown when using the "import reconciliation data" action is the "key" on the variable name (or the "placeholder" if there is one).
+By default, inside a custom collection, the name of the input field shown when using the "import reconciliation data" action is the "key" on the variable name (or the "placeholder" if there is one).
 The import_title

 This attribute can only be applied in input fields inside a fori loop as the "import reconciliation data" action only works for custom collections.